 Human Resources would be vital to the role of designing the job descriptions and specifications for Project Managers.
-HR Specialists would research project manager's roles, build in the knowledge, skills, and abilities (KSAs)s, write a job summary that includes the four above roles, outline the list of responsibilities, emphasize the duties in relation to the project goals, include qualifications, salary and benefits, and any specifications for the role.
+HR Specialists would research project manager's roles, build in the knowledge, skills, abilities (KSAs)s, write a job summary that includes the four above roles, outline the list of responsibilities, emphasis the duties in relation to the project goals, include qualifications, salary and benefits, and any specifications for the role.

 The project manager may be an internal or external hire.
 For an internal hire, the position would be advertised internally.
-HR, along with other's involved in the project, would select the best-suited candidates for interviews, complete the interview process, check references, and hire the person.
-Also, they would be involved in the replacement of the person hired as the project manager.
-Since projects are temporary (with a beginning and an end), HR would be responsible for outlining the contract's specifications.
-For an external hire, HR would design a suitable strategy for the recruitment of candidates, including the scope of the search, recruitment methods and the sequence of activities for the recruitment.
+HR, along with others involved in the project, would select the best-suited candidates for interviews, complete the interview process, check references, and hire the person.
+Also, they would be involved in replacement of the person hired as the project manager.
+Since projects are temporary (with a beginning and an end), HR would be responsible to outline the contract's specifications.
+For an external hire, HR would design a suitable strategy for recruitment of candidates including scope of search, recruitment methods and the sequence of activities for the recruitment.
 Screening candidates would begin.
-Applicants would be screened against the job description.
-Interviews would be set up for the best candidates.
-A decision would be made on who to hire.
-The same would apply to an internal hire.
+Applicants would be made who to hire.
+The same would apply as an internal hire.
 The successful candidate would be made aware the project is temporary (with a beginning and an end).
 A contract would be set up by the HR department.